ChatGPT-maker OpenAI fires CEO Sam Altman, the face of the AI boom, for lack of candor with company

 Altman posted Friday on X: “i loved my time at openai. it was transformative for me personally, and hopefully the world a little bit. most of all i loved working with such talented people. will have more to say about what’s next later.”

-The Associated Press and OpenAI have a licensing and technology agreement that allows OpenAI access to part of AP’s text archives.
+The Associated Press and OpenAI have a licensing and technology agreement allowing OpenAI access to part of the AP’s text archives.

 Altman helped start OpenAI as a nonprofit research laboratory in 2015.
 But it was ChatGPT’s explosion into public consciousness that thrust Altman into the spotlight as a face of generative AI — technology that can produce novel imagery, passages of text and other media.
 On a world tour this year, he was mobbed by a crowd of adoring fans at an event in London.